Casper1123/RespawnOverhaul/README.md

 Each milestone value should be `>=0` to be added, and to disable the milestone system just input `-1`.

 **Important:** these milestones are only reflected server side, and the ticket requirement on the UI won't update.
 Whilst not implemented, a workaround for this is being thought about, so be patient (or contribute!).

+### MinimumWaveSizePercentage
+Determines the minimum % of server players that have to be dead for a wave to spawn.
+Takes values from 0 to 100, where 100 will stop waves from spawning (because in regular games the game will stop once 100% of the players are dead). <BR>
+Additionally sets the maximum wave limit to as many players as possible. <BR>
+Setting the value to `-1` keeps the minimum spawning requirement and the maximum wave size the vanilla values.